HCL-TECH-SOFTWARE/hclds-keycloak/docs/customization/custom-user-attributes.md

         </div>
         ```

-3. Ensure the name of the input html element starts with user.attributes.
+3. Ensure the name of the input HTML element starts with `user.attributes`.

 4. To see the changes, make sure your realm is using your custom theme for the account theme and open the user profile page in the account management console.